 According to The Riverdale Press, two men who work for the New York City Housing Authority at Fort Independence Houses in the Bronx at 3350 Bailey Avenue reportedly argued after one of the employees had been written up on January 6th.

 Police responded to the Housing Authority in the Bronx after receiving reports of shots fired.
 Witnesses stated that an employee became enraged after receiving a write up from the supervisor and allegedly shot the supervisor 3 times- once in the leg, once in the chest, and once in the lower abdomen.

 According to police, the suspect drove away in a Chevrolet Tahoe and is still on the loose.
 The supervisor remains in critical condition but is expected to recover from his injuries.

-Attorney contributor Brian Kent specializes in civil cases dealing with victims of violent crimes.
-Mr. Kent agreed to share his insight on the legal routes that victims and their families may choose to follow.
+Attorney contributor Laurence Banville specializes in civil cases dealing with victims of violent crimes.
+Mr. Banville agreed to share his insight on the legal routes that victims and their families may choose to follow.

 Whether you or a loved one were a victim of a shooting in a workplace disagreement, do not hesitate to contact our office to discuss your legal options.